You come to Italy thinking it will be a trip. You leave knowing it was a beginning

-Maps of Venice Italy, Verona & Veneto
+Maps of Venice, Verona & Veneto

 The first map shows Venice; highlighted are St. Mark's Square, the Rialto Bridge, and a few other main sites.